A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Alexandrov Geometry of Flat Groupings

-For the second property, note that although the Hilbert subcone is defined at any point in $\mathcal{S}$, it may be trivial as there may not exist a pair of tangent vectors with opposite directions, as in the space of persistence diagrams.
+For property (ii), note that although the Hilbert subcone is defined at any point in $\mathcal{M}$, it may be trivial as there may not exist a pair of tangent vectors with opposite directions, as in the space of persistence diagrams.
 We formalize this fact below.

-\begin{proposition} The Hilbert subcone at the empty persistence diagram $D_\emptyset$ is trivial with a single point, i.e., $H_{D_\emptyset}(\mathcal{D}_2)=\{o_{D_\emptyset}\}$. \end{proposition} \begin{proof} For any two nonempty persistence diagrams $D_1,D_2$, note that assigning all points to the diagonal gives a trivial bijection between $D_1$ and $D_2$.
+\begin{proposition} The Hilbert subcone at the empty persistence diagram $D_\emptyset$ is trivial with a single point, i.e., $H_{D_\emptyset}(\mathcal{S}_2)=\{o_{D_\emptyset}\}$. \end{proposition} \begin{proof} For any two nonempty persistence diagrams $D_1,D_2$, note that assigning all points to the diagonal gives a trivial bijection between $D_1$ and $D_2$.
 We have

 meaning that the angle between any two directions at $D_\emptyset$ is bounded by $\frac{\pi}{2}$.
 Thus, the Hilbert subcone only consists of the tip $o_{D_\emptyset}$. \end{proof}